goforgery/forgery2-site/en/api.md

 Check if the given type is acceptable, returning true or false - in which case you should respond with 406 "Not Acceptable".

-The type value must be a single mime type string such as "application/json" or the extension name such as "json".
+The type value must be a single mime type string such as "application/json".

     // Accept: text/html, application/json
     req.accepts("application/json")